 Jobs directly related to your degree:

 Jobs where your degree would be useful:

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

-The technical and interpersonal skills you develop during your degree will equip you to apply for geography-related jobs when you graduate, but it is also useful to do some work-shadowing to find out about particular career areas that are of interest to you.
+The technical and interpersonal skills you develop during your degree will equip you to apply for a range of jobs when you graduate.
+If you're unsure which career to follow, try doing some work-shadowing to find out about particular career areas that are of interest to you.

 Search for placements and find out more about work experience and internships.

-Examples of employers include local government, the armed forces, private companies, environmental consultancies, environmental protection agencies, utilities, charities, information systems organisations, education, commerce, industry, transport, tourism and the Civil Service.
+Geography graduates are employed in a wide range of sectors, including the public sector, education, commerce, industry, transport and tourism.
 Geography graduates have excellent transferable skills, which also attract employers from the business, law and finance sectors.

-Geographers often choose to study Masters or postgraduate diplomas to specialise in a specific area, such as geographical information systems, remote sensing, environmental conservation, environmental management, oceanography, coastal and marine management, meteorology or water resources.
+Some geographers choose to go on to postgraduate study to specialise in an area from their undergraduate degree, such as geographical information systems, remote sensing, environmental conservation, environmental management, oceanography, coastal and marine management, meteorology or water resources.

-Postgraduate courses in teaching, surveying or urban/rural planning are also popular, as they qualify you to work in those career areas.
+Postgraduate courses in teaching, surveying or urban/rural planning are also popular, as they qualify you to work in these career areas.
 Some geographers also opt to take business or management courses.

-Six months after graduating, around 60% geography graduates are in paid work, either in the UK or overseas.
+Six months after graduating, almost 60% of geography graduates are in paid work, either in the UK or overseas.